renpy/renpy/sphinx/source/screen_special.rst

 `message`
     The message to display to the user.
 This is one of:

-    * layout.ARE_YOU_SURE - "Are you sure?"
-This should be
-      the default if the message is unknown.
+    * gui.ARE_YOU_SURE - "Are you sure?"
+This should be the default if the message is unknown.
-    * layout.DELETE_SAVE - "Are you sure you want to delete this save?"
+    * gui.DELETE_SAVE - "Are you sure you want to delete this save?"
-    * layout.OVERWRITE_SAVE - "Are you sure you want to overwrite your save?"
+    * gui.OVERWRITE_SAVE - "Are you sure you want to overwrite your save?"
-    * layout.LOADING - "Loading will lose unsaved progress.\nAre you sure you want to do this?"
+    * gui.LOADING - "Loading will lose unsaved progress.\nAre you sure you want to do this?"
-    * layout.QUIT - "Are you sure you want to quit?"
+    * gui.QUIT - "Are you sure you want to quit?"
-    * layout.MAIN_MENU - "Are you sure you want to return to the main\nmenu?
+    * gui.MAIN_MENU - "Are you sure you want to return to the main\nmenu?
 This will lose unsaved progress."
-    * layout.END_REPLAY - "Are you sure you want to end the replay?"
+    * gui.END_REPLAY - "Are you sure you want to end the replay?"
+    * gui.SLOW_SKIP = "Are you sure you want to begin skipping?"
+    * gui.FAST_SKIP_SEEN = "Are you sure you want to skip to the next choice?"
+    * gui.FAST_SKIP_UNSEEN = "Are you sure you want to skip to unseen dialogue to the next choice?"

     The values of the variables are strings, which means they can be displayed using a text displayable.